joeysteele2001/joeysteele2001.github.io/_drafts/bezier-graphs.md

 [Video: The Beauty of Bézier Curves by Freya Holmér](https://youtu.be/aVwxzDHniEw){: #bezier-video}

 Bézier curves are ubiquitous in graphics.
+They're fairly simple computationally.
-They're fairly simple computationally, and they're easy to understand, flexible, and powerful.
+They're also pretty easy for humans to understand, and they can make almost any curved shape!
 Most graphics formats support *cubic* Bézier curves, which are defined by four points: the two endpoints, and two other *control points* that determine the shape of the curve.
 In the picture below, $$P_0$$ and $$P_3$$ are the endpoints, and $$P_1$$ and $$P_2$$ are the control points.
 (Technically, all four points are considered control points.)